w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

 Conviction voting locks in Governance v1 will not be carried over to OpenGov.
-Voting with conviction in OpenGov will create a new lock (this will use the `convictionVoting` pallet), while any existing lock under Governance v1 (using the deprecated `democracy` pallet) will be left to expire.
+Voting with conviction in OpenGov will create a new lock (as this will use the `convictionVoting` pallet), while any existing lock under Governance v1 (using the deprecated `democracy` pallet) will be left to expire.
 Delegations under Governance v1 will need to be re-issued under OpenGov.